ELLDER054/gizmo-lang/README.md

 ./gizmo filename.gizmo output
 ```
 Replace `filename.gizmo` with whatever file you are trying to compile and replace `output` with your output file.
-Once you have compiled, you should be able to run this code to execute:
+Once you have compiled, you should be able to run this code to execute your file:
 ```shell
 ./output
 ```